linrunner/tlp-doc/settings/disks.rst

 Use empty strings (“”) to disable the feature completely.

 Multiple values separated with spaces are tried sequentially until success.
-TLP 1.1 and higher determine automatically when `med_power_with_dipm` is available.
-For that a second value is provided in the default configuration as a fallback for older kernels.
+TLP determines automatically when `med_power_with_dipm` is available.
+Until version 1.5 a second value is provided in the default configuration as a fallback for older kernels.

 .. _SATA_LINKPWR_BLACKLIST:

 SATA_LINKPWR_DENYLIST
 ----------------------
 *This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called SATA_LINKPWR_BLACKLIST.
-1.4 and higher also recognize the old name.*
+Until 1.3 it was called SATA_LINKPWR_BLACKLIST.
+1.4 and newer also recognize the old name.*

 ::